microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-07.md

 Steps:

 1. Run the steps of the quickstart [Enable SSH and RDP over an IoT Hub device stream by using a C# proxy application (preview)](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-device-streams-proxy-csharp#ssh-to-a-device-via-device-streams), in particular the section "SSH to a device via device streams".
 Make sure you test them and that you are able to run commands on the device via the Device Streams tunnel.
-1. Block inbound SSH traffic (port 22) in your IoT Device and confirm the device is stil reachable using what you created for step 1, but not if you try to reach it directly via its IP.
+1. Block inbound SSH traffic (port 22) in your IoT Device and confirm the device is still reachable using what you created for step 1, but not if you try to reach it directly via its IP.
 1. Check the Advanced Challenge if you want to have the device-local proxy running as a Linux system service.

 After completing the steps above, you'll have learned about Device Streams and how they allow you to leverage Azure IoT Hub in its security and networking capabilities to remotely connect into devices without requiring third party software.
 The Advanced Challenge guides you through getting the device-local proxy running as a service so that it's always available.

 ## Success Criteria

-1. You are able to succesfully connect via `SSH` over IoT Hub to your simulated IoT Device
+1. You are able to successfully connect via `SSH` over IoT Hub to your simulated IoT Device
 1. You have closed down SSH on the firewall and the connection was not impacted

 ## Learning Resources